siddharthalal/Project-2---Predicting-Player-s-Ratings/README.md

 %matplotlib inline
 ```

-Load the .sqlite file into a pandas data frame.
+Download the .sqlite file from the above said locatin and load it into a pandas data frame.

 ```python
 cnx = sqlite3.connect('players-database.sqlite')